California Sen. Feinstein drops death penalty support amid primary challenge

 She won the party's nomination but lost the general election to Republican U.S. Sen. Pete Wilson.
 She maintained the position in her successful 1992 campaign for U.S. Senate and in subsequent campaigns.

 California has since become a more heavily Democratic state and has not elected a Republican to the U.S. Senate since Wilson won a second six-year term in 1988.
-(Wilson later resigned to run for governor and Feinstein was elected to his old seat in 1992.)
+Wilson later resigned to run for governor and Feinstein was elected to his old seat in 1992.

 Feinstein gave a nod to the state's changes earlier this year when appearing to shift her stance slightly on marijuana.
 She vehemently opposed a state proposition to legalize recreational marijuana in 2016, but said in early May that she would consider legislation granting protection to states that have legalized the drug.

-Her office did not offer a clear answer on whether she broadly supports legalized recreational marijuana.
+Her office did not offer a clear answer on whether she broadly supported legalized recreational marijuana.

-De Leon similarly pointed to that change as evidence that Feinstein is out of touch with today's voters.
+De Leon similarly claimed that change was evidence that Feinstein was out of touch with current voters.

 The Associated Press contributed to this report.